-7.26 Simonds Plough, Hampstead Norreys Road - A 19th century former public house shown on the OS First edition map of 1880 and the Second edition of 1899.
-Known to have been in operation from at least 1891 when, according to the Census of that year, the innkeeper was James Burgess (also a wood merchant).
-Now a private dwelling, displaying the red Hop Leaf trademark of Reading brewing family, H&G Simonds, on the front of the house.
+7.26 Simonds Plough, Hampstead Norreys Road - Of local historic significance, this 19th century (shown on the OS First edition map of 1880 and the Second edition of 1899) former public house was the only public house situated in Little Hungerford.
+It was a social centre for local farm labourers, and latterly, Brickworks and Pinewood Didcot-Newbury-Southampton railway employees.
+It closed when Simonds Brewery (Reading) was merged with Courage Barclay.
+Elevations of blue brick with redbrick window surrounds are typical of more expensive buildings of the Victorian era.
+It is known to have been in operation from at least 1891 when, according to the Census of that year, the innkeeper was James Burgess (also a wood merchant).
+It is now a private dwelling, displaying the red Hop Leaf trademark of Reading brewing family, H&G Simonds, on the front of the house.